Centers & Facilities

 The Benjamin and Mae Volen National Center for Complex Systems is comprised of an interdiscipliary group of faculty members whose focus is the study of the brain and intelligence.
 The scientific analysis f the brain includes the cellular and molecular levels to the cognitive and computational.

-The Sloan-Swartz Center for Computational Neuroscience trains predoctoral students and postdoctoral researchers who possess strong analytical and computational backgrounds to apply those skills to the study of neuroscience.
+The Swartz Center for Theoretical Neuroscience trains predoctoral students and postdoctoral researchers who possess strong analytical and computational backgrounds to apply those skills to the study of neuroscience.
 The faculty members that make up the Sloan-Swartz Center seek to apply experimental and theoretical approaches in the study of the brain and its functions.

 - Brandeis University Mass Spectrometry Facility

 - Light Microscopy Core Facility